Xananax/draw/README.md

 # Drawing Resources

-This is a repository of drawing resources.
-I'm beginning with anatomy references.
-More to come later
+This is a repository of collected artworks and references to use as models.
+For the time being, there are only anatomy references, but this will evolve with time.

+Enjoy!